 Moderately fast lenses, particularly the ones made for the smaller crop sensor cameras don't have to be made to the same ultra high standards and still give excellent quality images.

-Yes, but only up to an extent.
-Faster lenses give you those benefits mentioned in the opening sentence of this post.
-It all depends on the degree of "fastness" you need to get the shots you want with your photography.
+It all depends on the degree of fastness, how fast you need the lens to be to get the shots you want with your photography.

 As an example, the very first portrait lens I purchased when I converted over from film to digital was an 85mm f/1.8 lens.
 Much faster than my f/4 24-105mm lens, it is tack sharp and gives me the beautiful out of focus background that makes a portrait looks great.